apurvadb/MCPyViewer/README.md

             conda activate MCPyViewer_toolkit

  # Generate MCPV link plots
-Pipeline for generating a link plot of viral integration breakpoints within the human and MCPyV genomes, along with a plot illustrating the distribution of microhomology degree at MCPyV integration breakpoints (as shown in Figure 3A,B).
+Pipeline for generating a link plot of viral integration breakpoints within the human and MCPyV genomes, along with a plot illustrating the distribution of degree of microhomology at MCPyV integration breakpoints (as shown in Figure 3A,B).

 Usage: